Minimalist Fashion Project

 Eating at a restaurant with a 24 page menu can be overwhelming.
 The choosing becomes more important than the dining.
 Having too much to choose from is not always a blessing.
 Imagine never looking at a fully stuffed closet and thinking “I have nothing to wear” again.
 What if you knew exactly what you were going to wear every day?

 For me, the purpose of dressing with less is twofold.
 First and very simply, I want to live with less for a healthier, happier life, and second, I have used clothing to express my creativity, and tell a story about who I am.
 Now, I am ready to tell the story myself.
-If my clothing is simple and more of a canvas, then I can shine instead of my patent leather shoes.
-(I don’t really wear patent leather shoes).

 You are invited to Project 333

 What: 33 items including clothing, accessories, jewelry, outerwear and shoes.

 What not: these items are not counted as part of the 33 items – wedding ring, underwear, sleep, in-home lounge wear, and workout clothing (you can only wear your workout clothing to workout)